harkamalsingh8/harkamalsingh8/README.md

-# PHP and Laravel Developer
+# Harkamal Singh: PHP and Laravel Developer

 👋 Hello there!
 Welcome to my GitHub repository.
 I'm a passionate PHP and Laravel developer who loves building robust and scalable web applications.
 Here, you'll find a collection of my projects, contributions, and coding adventures.
 Feel free to explore, fork, and collaborate!